-When you are in the market for a slow cooker it’s important to know the different sizes of Crock-Pot that are available to you.
-This article will explore the different sizes of crock pots so you can best decide which Crock-Pot you should buy.
+When you are in the market for a slow cooker, it’s important to know the Crock-Pot sizes available to you.
+This article will explore the different sizes of crockpots so you can best decide which Crock-Pot you should buy.

 Is a Slow Cooker Worth It?

-The drawbacks of a slow cooking is that you need to think out your meal in advance and prepare it.
-While you can put a slow cooker in an oven it defeats the point of the slower cooking process which is giving your meal many hours to cook which gives it more flavour.
+The drawback of slow cooking is that you need to think out your meal in advance and prepare it.
+While you can put a slow cooker in an oven, it defeats the point of the slow cooking process, which is giving your meal many hours to cook, which gives it more flavor.

 The Crock-Pot has been around for decades and is known as the slow cooker of choice.
 But there are many other companies that make great slow cookers as well.
 Crock-pot is a brand household name, much like Advil is to ibuprofen or Google is to Web searches.